-"5 Whys" Root Cause Analysis: Solving Root Causes, Not Symptoms
+"5 Whys" Root Cause Analysis: Solving Causes, Not Symptoms

 Symptoms vs. Root Cause

 When something goes wrong we typically witness the symptoms of the problem: the defects at the end of our production line or the failed machine.
-The cause of the problem is not always so obvious and far too often we jump to conclusions regarding what those causes are, typically grabbing at another symptom of the original problem as being the root cause because we don’t investigate “deep” enough.
+The cause of the problem is not always so obvious and far too often we jump to conclusions regarding what those causes are.
+We typically grab at another symptom of the original problem as being the root cause because we don’t investigate “deep” enough.